J. D. Tippit: Murder and investigation

 On November 22, 1963, Tippit was working beat number 78, his normal patrol area in south Oak Cliff, a residential area of Dallas.

 At 12:45 p.m., 15 minutes after Kennedy was shot, Tippit received a radio order to drive to the central Oak Cliff area as part of a concentration of police around the center of the city.
 At 12:54, Tippit radioed that he had moved as directed.
-By then, several messages had been broadcast describing a suspect in the shooting at Dealey Plaza as a slender white male, in his early 30s, 5 ft 10 in tall, and weighing about 165 lb.
+By then, several messages had been broadcast describing a suspect in the President's shooting at Dealey Plaza as a slender white male, in his early 30s, 5 ft 10 in tall, and weighing about 165 lb.
 Oswald was a slender white male, 24 years old, 5 ft 9 in tall, and an estimated weight of 135 lb at autopsy.
+Tippit spoke his last known words, "10-4", over his police radio.

 At approximately 1:11–1:14 p.m., Tippit was driving slowly eastward on East 10th Street — about 100 ft past the intersection of 10th Street and Patton Avenue — when he pulled alongside a man who resembled the police description.
 Oswald walked over to Tippit's car and exchanged words with him through an open vent window.
-Tippit opened his car door and as Tippit walked toward the front of the car, Oswald drew his handgun and fired five shots in rapid succession.
-Three bullets hit Tippit in the chest, another in his right temple, one bullet missed him altogether.
+Tippit opened his car door and began walking to the front of the car.
+Oswald then drew his handgun and fired four shots in rapid succession.
+Three bullets hit Tippit in the chest, and as he lay on the ground, another shot hit his right temple, killing him instantly.
 Tippit's body was transported from the scene of the shooting by ambulance to Methodist Hospital, where he was pronounced dead at 1:25 p.m. by Dr. Richard A. Liguori.

 A short time later, Hardy's shoe store manager Johnny Brewer observed Oswald acting suspiciously as police cars passed nearby with sirens blaring.
 Oswald then ducked into the Texas Theatre without purchasing a ticket.
 The police were notified by the theater's cashier and responded by surrounding the theater.
 Oswald was arrested after a brief struggle.

 Twelve people who witnessed the shooting or its aftermath were mentioned in the Warren Report.

 Domingo Benavides saw Tippit standing by the left door of his parked police car, and a man standing on the right side of the car.
 He then heard three shots and saw Tippit fall to the ground.
 Benavides stopped his pickup truck on the opposite side of the street from Tippit's car.
 He observed the shooter fleeing the scene and removing two spent cartridge cases from his gun as he left.